 Kale and Almond Pesto

-Today I present to you the kale and almond pesto, to dress pasta or even crostini and bruschetta.
+Today I present kale and almond pesto, to season pasta or even croutons and bruschetta.

-I personally recommend pairing this pesto with white meat as well, you’ll see that your roast will acquire an extra touch.
+I personally recommend pairing this pesto with white meat, you’ll see that your roast will gain an extra touch.

-There are other good reasons to love it, it contains no cholesterol, provides about 49 calories per 100 grams of product, has decongestant, purifying, diuretic, antioxidant, and laxative properties, be careful not to cook it too long, it could have the opposite effect (astringent).
+There are other good reasons to love it, it contains no cholesterol, provides about 49 calories per 100 grams of product, has decongestant, purifying, diuretic, antioxidant, and laxative properties, be careful not to overcook it, as it could have the opposite effect (astringent).

-In particular, the antioxidant properties of kale, according to experts, make it particularly useful in the prevention of numerous forms of cancer (breast, colon, rectum, stomach, prostate, and bladder cancer, as well as in the treatment of ulcerative colitis and gastric ulcer.
+In particular, the antioxidant properties of kale, according to experts, make it particularly useful in the prevention of numerous cancer forms (breast, colon, rectal, stomach, prostate, and bladder cancer, but also in the treatment of ulcerative colitis and gastric ulcer.

-When talking about kale, the right season to consume it is definitely its harvest season, which starts in autumn and continues throughout the winter months, sometimes extending to the beginning of spring.
+When it comes to kale, the right season to consume it is undoubtedly its harvest period, which starts in autumn and continues throughout the winter months, sometimes extending into early spring.

-Kale and almond pesto is part of my collection of pestos, sauces, and creams for dressing pasta, click here to see.
+Kale and almond pesto is part of my collection of pestos, sauces, and creams to season pasta, click here to see.

 You might also be interested in: